liberat-io/liberat-io.github.io/index.md

 - Interact with creators via supporter-only chat or Q&A.

 ## Demo Video
+Warning, this is somewhat long and boring.
+For more info, just read on.
+We'd rather spend our time coding than making flashy marketing videos :)
 [![Demo Video](https://img.youtube.com/vi/jeOj2Wy3GFc/hqdefault.jpg)](https://www.youtube.com/watch?v=jeOj2Wy3GFc)

 ## Why should I use it?